-Type: required Specified as: a rank one or two array containing numbers of type specified in Table 11.
-The rank of x must be the same of y. beta the scalar β .
-Scope: global Type: required Specified as: a number of the data type indicated in Table 11.
+Scope: local Type: required Intent: inout.
+Specified as: a rank one or two array containing numbers of type specified in Table 11.
+The rank of y must be the same of x.

-desc_a contains data structures for communications.
-Scope: local Type: required Specified as: a structured data of type psb_desc_type.
+Scope: local Type: required Intent: in.
+Specified as: a structured data of type psb_desc_type.